Raqeeb27/ShadowCrypt/README.md

 ## License
 This project follows the license of the original repository.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-This project gratefully acknowledges the foundational work of the authors of the research paper "**An Efficient and Flexible Ransomware Protection Scheme Based on Dynamic Trusted Linking**" and the initial open-source implementation by [hanXen](https://github.com/hanXen).
-Their contributions provided the inspiration and improvements for this project.
+This project gratefully acknowledges the foundational work of the authors of the research paper "**Hiding in the Crowd: Ransomware Protection by Adopting Camouflage and Hiding Strategy With the Link File**" and the initial implementation by [hanXen](https://github.com/hanXen).
+Their research provided the inspiration and improvements for this project.

-We would also like to thank [mention any other individuals, libraries, or resources you used].